Coveros/hol-copilot-lab/Instructions/Labs/Lab-1-Getting-Started.md

 ## Overall Lab Objectives

 This 4-hour hands-on lab is designed to give developers practical experience using **GitHub Copilot** as an AI-powered assistant throughout the Software Development Life Cycle (SDLC).
-You will explore how GitHub Copilot can improve developer productivity, code quality, and security — from feature planning and prototyping to implementation, code review, and remediation.
+You will explore how GitHub Copilot can improve developer productivity, code quality, and security—from feature planning and prototyping to implementation, code review, and remediation.

 Through a series of guided, real-world exercises, you will learn how to:
 - Understand GitHub Copilot’s role across all phases of the SDLC